-Ghuzi (also spelled gozi) is the Emirati wedding-and-Eid-al-Adha centerpiece dish — a whole young lamb stuffed with spiced rice and slow-roasted.
-The dish reflects the Bedouin tradition of celebrating with whole-animal feasts; the technique came to the UAE from the Persian Gulf-Iranian tradition.
+Ghuzi (also spelled gozi, quzi, or qoozi) is the Emirati wedding-and-Eid-al-Adha centerpiece — a whole young lamb stuffed with spiced rice and slow-roasted.
+The name derives from Ottoman Turkish kuzı ('lamb'), cognate with Arabic quzi; the whole-lamb-over-rice dish is rooted in Iraq (one of its national dishes) and spread from there to Syria, Jordan, and the Gulf states.
+In the UAE it carries the Bedouin tradition of celebrating with whole-animal feasts.
 The lamb is typically 8-12 kg dressed weight; the stuffing includes Basmati rice with raisins, almonds, pine nuts, hard-boiled eggs, and the baharat-loomi spice blend.
 The dish is served on a massive communal platter (sufrah) for 12-20 guests; everyone eats with the right hand from the center outward.
-The dish is one of the most-expensive Emirati preparations and is reserved for the biggest celebrations.
-Modern UAE catering services prepare ghuzi for weddings; the dish has become the universal symbol of Emirati hospitality.
+It is one of the most-expensive Emirati preparations, reserved for the biggest celebrations, and has become a universal symbol of Emirati hospitality.

 Carve into the whole roasted lamb — the mahogany-crispy skin shatters with a satisfying snap, revealing pink-tender flesh inside, glistening with rendered fat.
 A spoonful of the stuffing rice spills out: golden saffron-tinted grains studded with pine nuts, almonds, raisins, and chopped hard-boiled eggs.
 Bite: the lamb is melt-in-mouth tender (5+ hours of slow roasting has done its work), the spice paste has penetrated deep (baharat's complexity, the lemon's brightness, the yogurt's tang); the rice is intensely meat-flavored from the cavity cooking; the nuts and eggs add textural variety.
 The hard-boiled eggs are surprising — they've absorbed the rice's flavors.
-With daqoos for heat, laban for cooling, and dates with gahwa to finish, this is the Emirati wedding feast — generosity made edible, the celebration in a single shared platter.
+With daqoos for heat, laban for cooling, and dates with gahwa to finish, this is the Emirati wedding feast.

 The long marinade with yogurt and lemon tenderizes the lamb (acid breaks down proteins).
 Stuffing the cavity with rice creates a closed system where the rice absorbs all the lamb's drippings during cooking — this is the magic mechanism.
 Long slow-roasting at 160°C breaks down the lamb's collagen into gelatin.
 The final high-heat blast at 220°C crisps the skin.
 The hard-boiled eggs in the stuffing absorb the rice's flavors and add a unique texture.
 Resting after cooking redistributes juices.